COLUMN

 (4) Learning from both successes and failures in starting new businesses.

-3. What is an ecosystem?
+3. What is an Ecosystem?

 In ecology, the term “ecosystem” refers to a community of organisms and the environment that surrounds them as a somewhat closed system.
 When the organisms that exist in a certain area and the nonliving environment that surrounds them are considered together as one system that is closed to some extent, this is called an ecosystem.
 (Source: Wikipedia.org)